danielhelfand/blog_posts/CustomComponent.md

 So we have seen how to add a Java option to the Developer Catalog, but how can these `builder images` be utilized to deploy an application component?
 Using `odo`, we can easily leverage `builder images` available in the Developer catalog.
-To see what option are available, `odo` features a command to list components available in the catalog:
+To see what options are available, `odo` features a command to list components available in the catalog:

 ```